the-turing-way/the-turing-way/book/website/reproducible-research/vcs/vcs-workflow-branches.md

 (rr-vcs-workflow-branches)=
 # Non-Linear Development of Your Project with "Branches"

-> This chapter is for quite advanced user, it is interesting especially to work on the code,
+> This chapter is for more advanced users.
-> while allowing other users to see the stable version  of your data first.
+> It allows you to work on the code, while allowing other users to see the stable version of your data first.
-> If using git, branches are also a way to make changes that can be easily trashed. rr-vcs-workflow-branches)=
+>Branches are also a way to make changes that can be easily trashed. rr-vcs-workflow-branches)=

  So you have your project and you want to add something new or try something out before reflecting the changes in the main project folder.